tonypony220/starknet-devnet/README.md

 - `--lite-mode` enables all of the optimizations described below (same as using all of the following flags);
 - `--lite-mode-deploy-hash` disables the calculation of the transaction hash for deploy transactions.
 It will instead be a simple sequence of numbers;
 - `--lite-mode-block-hash` disables the calculation of the block hash.
 It will instead be a simple sequence of numbers;

+## Restart

+Devnet can be restarted by making a `POST /restart` request.
+All of the deployed contracts, blocks and storage updates will be restarted to the empty state.

 ## Development